wavesplatform/matcher/dex/README_DOCKER.md

 Directory `/docker/matcher-server/config/` is used to provide all necessary runtime configurations of the Matcher Server.
 Note that:
   1. `/docker/matcher-server/config/local.conf` should be provided (see its mandatory content above)
-  2. you can place logback.xml with your own log settings in `/docker/matcher-server/config/` or use our [log management file](https://github.com/wavesplatform/matcher/blob/master/dex/src/package/doc/logback.xml)
+  2. you can place `logback.xml` with your own log settings in `/docker/matcher-server/config/` or use our [log management file](https://github.com/wavesplatform/matcher/blob/master/dex/src/package/doc/logback.xml).
+If you want to store logs on your host machine with our `logback.xml`, change property `logback.file.enabled` to `true`.

 ### Managing Data